Angela Aki: Personal life

 Angela's first marriage was to an engineer, producer and artist Tony Alany, who co-produced her first album These Words in Vienna, Virginia, USA.
 On March 9, 2007, Aki announced that she had married Japanese A&R director and publisher Taro Hamano, and made public that she had been briefly married previously and got divorced.
 In September 2011, she announced that she was pregnant.
 In February 2012, she announced that she had given birth to her first child, a baby boy.

 She is good friends with J-Pop star Yuna Ito.
 The singers attended the same Japanese language school.

 Janis Ian is her mentor and friend.

-After putting her music career on hiatus in 2014, Aki attended University of Southern California to study music composition until 2016.
+After putting her music career on hiatus in 2014, Aki attended University of Southern California at the Thornton School of Music until 2016.
 After, she moved with her husband and son to Nashville.
 She also took classes at Berklee College of Music.

 On October 1, 2025, she announced that she divorced Taro Hamano.